Hey, Cancer, Take a Hike!

 I did the math.
 I took the walk.

-My buddy Pat and I joined me on a walk to save her life and the lives of thousands of others.
+My buddy Pat joined me on a walk to save her life and the lives of thousands of others.
 The trek we were on, The Avon Breast Cancer 3-Day Walk, included 21,000 walkers on a three-day, 60-mile course that ended in San Francisco's Golden Gate Park.
 Similar walks took place in eight other cities around the country.
-Each participant raised a minimum of $1,800 in sponsorships, and the net proceeds were used to support nonprofit breast-health programs and breast-cancer research.
+Each participant raised a minimum of $1,800 in sponsorships, and the net proceeds were used to support nonprofit breast health programs and breast cancer research.

 This trek is just one of several nationwide walks in the fight against breast cancer.
 Others include the Susan B. Komen Foundation 3-Day Walk and the American Cancer Society's Making Strides Against Breast Cancer walk, which has raised $400 million for breast cancer research since 1993.
-Indeed, annual walks and marathons raise hundreds of millions of dollars to fight a host of major diseases and conditions, from the American Heart Association's Heart and Stroke Walk and the American Diabetes Association's Tour de Cure walk to walks to support research on Alzheimer's, leukemia, asthma and lung disease, kidney disease, cystic fibrosis, Down syndrome and many others.
+Indeed, annual walks and marathons raise hundreds of millions of dollars to fight a host of major diseases and conditions, from the American Heart Association's Heart Walk to walks to support research on diabetes, Alzheimer's, leukemia, asthma and lung disease, kidney disease, cystic fibrosis, Down syndrome and many others.